Welcome to legendary Jazzhus Montmartre in Copenhagen

 Re-opening in 2010

-The re-opening of the historic venue in May 2010 was initiated by journalist-turned-entrepreneur, journalist and media executive Rune Bech and jazz pianist Niels Lan Doky.
+The re-opening of the historic venue in May 2010 was initiated by journalist-turned-entrepreneur, journalist and media entrepreneur Rune Bech and jazz pianist Niels Lan Doky.

 The new Jazzhus Montmartre quickly became a Copenhagen top attraction again.
 The New York Times included Montmartre on its much-hyped list of must-see-places in the city under the headline "Rebirth Of Cool".

 Restoring the club became a passion project for a dedicated group of volunteers out of love for jazz and the history of Montmartre, which has often been called "The Village Vanguard of Europe" in homage to its legendary sister club in New York.

 Founder Rune Bech in front of one of the famous Montmartre art masks decorating the walls in the historic venue.
 Photo: Gorm Valentin.

 A Non-Profit Organization

 Rune Bech wanted Montmartre would be a non-profit organization.
 As a consequence Jazzhus Montmartre was set up as a foundation with former DR chairman Michael Christiansen as Montmartre's chairman, and Rune Bech and lawyer Ole Borch as fellow board members.

 The original Montmartre proprietor Herluf Kamp-Larsen (left) in a chat with Rune Bech at the historic re-opening in 2010.
 (Photo by Lærke Possalt, Politiken)